+General:

+Date: (mm/dd/yy)

+County name:

+Transportation Needs:

-General: Date: (mm/dd/yy) County name: Transportation Needs: Do you or members of your household have access to (and can afford) a car or other vehicle that is running, licensed and insured?
-Circle one: Yes No 2a.
+- 1. Do you or members of your household have access to (and can afford) a car or other vehicle that is running, licensed and insured?
+Circle one: Yes No - 2a.
 Are there trips you or members of your household can't make because of a lack of transportation?
-Circle one: Yes No 2b.
-If yes, what kind of trips: (Check all that apply) Work Shopping Kids activities (pool, park, skating etc.) Religious Medical appoint- ments Social/ enter- tainment Senior nutrition or day center Visiting friends or family School Other agency appointments 3.
-How do you or members of your household travel now?
-(Check all that apply) Drive or ride in household 4a.
+Circle one: Yes No - 2b.
+If yes, what kind of trips: (Check all that apply)

+3. How do you or members of your household travel now?
+(Check all that apply)

+Drive or ride in household member's vehicle Walk, bike, use wheelchair etc. Public transportation Drive or ride in someone else's vehicle (other than a household member's) Church or social service agency vehicle Other

+4a.
 Do you or members of your household currently use public transportation?
-Circle one: Yes No 4b.
+Circle one: Yes No

+4b.
 If yes, what types of public transportation do you or members of your household use?
-Circle all that apply: Bus Taxi Van 5a.
+Circle all that apply: Bus Taxi Van

+- 5a.
 Would you or members of your household use public transportation if it was available?
-Circle one: Yes (If no, skip to question 9) 5b.
+Circle one: Yes No (If no, skip to question 9) - 5b.
 If available, what types of public transportation would you or members of your household use?

-(Circle all that apply) Bus Taxi Van Other 5c.
+(Circle all that apply) Bus Taxi Van Other

+5c.
 If available, how would you or members of your household prefer to get a ride?
-Check all that apply) Catch a bus at a bus stop Call ahead for a ride (curb-to-curb demand response service) Call ahead for a ride (door-to-door demand response service for seniors or people with disabilities)
+Check all that apply)

+Call ahead for a ride (door-to-door demand response service for seniors or people with disabilities)